 SeaChem Prime can temporarily detoxify ammonia by turning it to ammonium for up to 48 hours.

 Kordon NovAqua+ can reduce the intake of nitrite for fish.
-If you use any of these water conditioners for every partial water change, you can reduce the damage of ammonia and nitrite to your fish.
+If you use any of these water conditioners for every partial water change, you can minimize the damage of ammonia and nitrite to your fish.

 3. Remove organic waste in the fish tank to reduce the ammonia production

 All of these partial water changes are temporarily fix to lower the toxic, but not to eliminate its production.
 If you do not go for the source problem, the ammonia and nitrite will just build up again.
 That is why you must check your aquarium for any dead fish or other rotting organic matters.
-You may remove the dead fish by using a fish net.
+You may remove the dead fish by using a fishnet.
 The removal of all the fish poop, leftover fish food, and other organic debris at the bottom of the fish tank can be done by using an aquarium vacuum.
 You can do the vacuuming at the same time you do a partial water change.

-Overfeeding is the #1 cause for water pollution in the fish aquariums.
+Overfeeding fish is the #1 cause of water pollution in the fish aquariums.
 Under normal circumstances, you only need to feed the fish as little food as they can finish within 30 seconds.
 You must not see any leftover fish food after every feeding.
 In case of an ammonia and nitrite spike, you might want to reduce the amount of fish food your fish are getting whether or not you have been overfeeding.
 The less food you feed the fish, the less poop they will produce.
 You may do it by either cutting the portion of every meal, or feed the fish every other day instead of every day, or skip a few days of feeding in a row until the mini-cycle is over.
 Fish will be fine with no food at all for weeks.